joemoose/dungeoneers.d20/docs/combat.md

 ### Dual Wielder

-When attacking with two weapons, one in your main hand and one offhand, the offhand weapon functions as bonus damage.
+The offhand weapon functions as bonus damage when attacking with two weapons, one in your main hand and one offhand.
 Roll damage for both and choose the best result.

 ### Multiple Attackers